Southern Africa Culture & Wildlife Holiday

 The day is at leisure.
 We recommend a visit to the Victoria Falls which is walking distance from your hotel.

-Alternatively there are a number of excellent tours that we can book for you such as an elephant back safari, the Victoria Falls treetop canopy tour, a morning canoeing trip or a white water rafting adventure.
+Alternatively there are a number of excellent tours that we can book for you such as the Victoria Falls treetop canopy tour, a morning canoeing trip or a white water rafting adventure.
 Discuss the options with one of our experienced consultants.

 In the late afternoon you are driven to the jetty on the Zambezi River for a sunset boat cruise.
 The boat meanders slowly upstream looking for game on the way.
 A number of animals and plenty of bird species can be viewed from comfortable chairs on cool wooden decks.
 Canapés are served on board and the bar is well stocked with spirits, good wines, beers and soft drinks.
 There is also an option to enjoy dinner on the Zambezi River for an additional supplement.